Orlando, United States of America - Things to Do in Orlando

 Top Things to Do in Orlando

-Booking Tip: Purchase multi-day tickets online in advance for significant savings (3-day tickets start around $300).
-Consider park hopper options and express passes during peak seasons.
-Book dining reservations 60 days ahead for Disney properties.
+Booking Tip: Purchase multi-day tickets online in advance for significant savings (3-7 day passes offer best value).
+Consider express passes during busy seasons ($80-200 extra) to skip regular lines.
+Book 60-180 days ahead for dining reservations and special experiences.

 Getting There

-Orlando International Airport (MCO) is one of the busiest airports in the United States, served by major domestic and international airlines with direct flights from most major cities.
-The airport is conveniently located about 20 minutes from downtown Orlando and most theme park areas.
-Ground transportation options include rental cars, rideshare services, hotel shuttles, and the Sunshine Flyer train service to I-Drive.
-For those driving, Orlando is easily accessible via major highways including I-4, I-95, and the Florida Turnpike, with the city serving as a central hub for exploring the state.
+Orlando International Airport (MCO) is one of the busiest airports in the world, served by virtually every major airline with direct flights from most U.S. cities and many international destinations.
+The airport is located about 20 minutes from downtown Orlando and most theme park areas.
+Ground transportation options include rental cars, ride-sharing services ($25-40 to theme parks), hotel shuttles, and the Sunshine Flyer train service.
+Orlando is also accessible by car via major highways including I-4, I-95, and the Florida Turnpike, making it easy to reach from other parts of Florida and the Southeast.

 Getting Around